TelenorFrontend/swagger-ui/README.md

 ## Modifying

-To modify the layout, a good place to start would be the `src/docs-preset` folder after cloning and installing the dependencies.
-After making your changes, run the following command to pack the preset.
+To modify the layout, the react components can be found in `src/docs-preset` folder after cloning and installing the dependencies.
+The sccs can be found in `style`.
+After making your changes, run the following command to pack the preset and stylesheet.

 ```
 $ npm run build-docs-preset